OfficeDev/office-scripts-docs/docs/resources/samples/email-images-chart-table.md

 1. [An Office Script to calculate and extract Excel chart and table](#office-scripts-sample-code-calculate-and-extract-excel-chart-and-table)
 1. A Power Automate flow to invoke the script and email the results.
 For an example on how to do this, see [Create an automated workflow with Power Automate](../../tutorials/excel-power-automate-returns.md#create-an-automated-workflow-with-power-automate).

-## Office Scripts sample code: Calculate and extract Excel chart and table
+## Sample code: Calculate and extract Excel chart and table

 The following script calculates and extracts an Excel chart and table.